 Applied Resilience is a new Public Service Mutual company set up in 2015/16 to provide risk and resilience services.
 The Council invested £10,000 in the company at launch equating to a 10% holding.
-The Council also entered into a 3 year agreement with the company for the provision of emergency planning and resilience services at a cost of £55,000 a year.
+The Council currently has a 3 year agreement with the company for the provision of emergency planning and resilience services at a cost of £56,650 a year.